ctb/titus-blog/src/2014-function-of-unknown-genes.rst

    Upsides?
 It's an approach that's readily enabled by modern -omics tools, and it should be broadly applicable.

    Downsides?
-Slow, time consuming, and probably not that scalable.
-However, it's a rather sexy approach to the hard slog of understanding organisms (and you can argue that it's basically the same as the model organism approach).
+Time consuming and probably not that scalable.
+However, it's a rather sexy approach to the hard slog of understanding organisms (and you can argue that it's basically the same as the model organism approach) so it's marginally more fundable than just straight up physiology studies.

 3. Enrichment cultures.